Homework, Reading and Spellings

 Wednesday - with Mrs Sturmey

-Please make sure your child has the correct P.E. kit in school on these days - including short white socks for those girls who wear tights to school.
+Please make sure your child has weather appropriate clothing for outdoor learning and the correct P.E. kit in school on these days - including short white socks for those girls who wear tights to school.

 Please make sure your child has: